Only a Lad: Reception

 Only a Lad was highly praised upon release, though its success was limited to the band's Southern California region.
 With the backing of Los Angeles radio station KROQ-FM, it established Oingo Boingo as a permanent fixture on the regional music scene.

 Oingo Boingo were already known for exploiting their negative press coverage; the song "Imposter" was a response to "a couple of assholes at the LA Times."
 Rock critic Robert Christgau criticised Only a Lad as having "catchy vocals and spoiled overarrangements".
 Trouser Press writer Ira A. Robbins panned the album, stating that it featured "contrived bits swiped from the Tubes, XTC and Devo to diminish the impact of reasonably clever lyrics and thoroughly competent music."
 However, Robbins praised "On the Outside" for sounding "normal".
+In his review of Only a Lad, the Times' Terry Atkinson described the album as "the crassest sort of new wave."

 In 2006, Danny Elfman reflected that he "loved bad reviews, [...] something's got to fuel us."

 Legacy

 In 2006, the National Review named "Capitalism" as one of the "50 greatest conservative rock songs."
 It is featured in the 2005 film Enron: The Smartest Guys in the Room.

 "Only a Lad" is a playable track in the 2007 PlayStation 2 video game Guitar Hero Encore: Rocks the 80s.

-In 2021, Rubellan Remasters reissued Only a Lad on limited edition colored vinyl, followed by an expanded edition CD with bonus tracks.
+In 2021, Rubellan Remasters reissued Only a Lad on limited edition colored vinyl, followed by an expanded edition CD with bonus tracks, including the Oingo Boingo EP.